 When Picking Diamond Alternates, White Topaz, White Sapphire and CZ’s

 He wasn’t trying to be cheap or mean to Becka with his suggestion.
-I started my alternatives to diamond talk with this; “when you are looking for alternative gemstones please avoid white sapphire and white topaz as they get cloudy and give no sparkle and will not be a good representation of your love.”
+He thought that, ‘well it looks the same, and it is way cheaper.’
+I started my alternatives to diamond talk with this; “when you are looking for alternative gemstones please avoid white sapphire and white topaz as they get cloudy and give no sparkle and will not be a good representation of your love.
+If you are looking for the clear beauty of a diamond, these substitutes do not deliver.
+Only a diamond sparkles like a diamond.”

 “Russ you’d like to know if CZ (cubic zirconia) is a good alternative choice to diamonds.
 My opinion as a jeweler is, no, CZ’s they are not a good choice.
 CZ’s are more brittle than diamonds and can scratch and chip more easily than diamond.”